Klubrádió: 2013: Klubrádió Wins

 After the fourth court ruling, a grass-roots campaign by thousands of listeners and mounting international pressure — the media council finally backed down and awarded Klubrádió the long-term frequency in March 2013.
 In June 2016, an appeals court awarded the station almost $400,000 in compensation.

 2021 license expiration

 According to AP, the independent station "has been in the crosshairs of Prime Minister Viktor Orbán’s government since his return to power in 2010".
-A decade later, in September 2020, with the station's license coming up for renewal, the administration said it would not renew the multi-year license, claiming repeated "legal violations", and would auction off the frequency when it becomes available in February 2021.
-The station continues fundraising efforts as it explores its legal options.
-If the station loses its broadcast license, it plans to continue to operate as an online-only service, albeit with a smaller audience.

-CNN reports in 2021 characterized Klubrádió as "one of Hungary's last independent radio stations" and stated its removal was "widely seen as a blow against media freedom".
+A decade later, in September 2020, with the station's license coming up for renewal, the administration said it would not renew the multi-year license, claiming repeated "legal violations", and would auction off the frequency.
+The station lost its broadcast frequency as of February 2021, and continued as an internet-only broadcast.
+CNN at the time characterized Klubrádió as "one of Hungary's last independent radio stations" said that its removal was "widely seen as a blow against media freedom".